 Once you’ve created a satisfying physical interaction that integrates with supportive digital automation, you must consider the customer’s emotional connection with you.
 How did the buyer initially find you?
 What do they expect from you when they arrive at your online site or storefront?
 How do you curate an experience that will leave customers happy and, hopefully, wanting more from your brand?

 Many retailers are so focused on the mechanics of getting other things done—and distracted by having to navigate supply chain worries and hiring woes—that they let the ball drop when it comes to paying attention to mining the full potential of positive customer interactions.
 The goal is to influence customer behavior such that they want to buy from you now and will remain loyal to you in the future.
 The best way to influence behavior so that they connect with you and stay with you is through the creation of an emotional connection to your brand.

 It’s Not the Channel, it’s the Conversation

 There’s a habit that retail and brand marketers and sellers should break right now: stop thinking in terms of channels.

 I understand this traditional attitude as much as anyone, having spent eight years at a company by the name of Channel Partners.
-Naturally, separate online stores and physical stores exist, and most physical stores also provide an online shopping option, but when consumers engage with these stores they don’t differentiate them as channels.
+Naturally, separate online and physical stores exist, and most physical stores also provide an online shopping option, but when consumers engage with these stores, they don’t differentiate them as channels.
 From their perspective, they are engaging with a single you: your brand, your product, your experience.